felixwurst/19-react-bookstore/README.md

-# React-Setup for a Bookstore
+# React Setup for a Bookstore

 ### Description: